-Any documented spawning areas of Arctic grayling or other selected species within these study areas will be identified and the basic physiochemical and hydrological characteristics will be assessed.
-This will include velocity, depth and substrate data in addition to basic water quality.
+Any documented spawning areas of Arctic grayling or other selected species within these study areas will be identified and the general habitat characteristics will be assessed.
+These characteristics include velocity, depth and substrate data in addition to basic water quality.